streamnative/kop/docs/schema.md

 With the Maven plugin above, a `User` class that has a `String` field named `name` and an `int` field named `age` will be generated under the `example.avro` package.

-### Basic end-to-end example with Confluent's Avro serializer
+### Produce and consume with Confluent's Avro serializer

-Add the following dependencies to use Kafka client 3.3.1 with Confluent's Avro serializer 7.3.1:
+1. Add the following dependencies to use Kafka client 3.3.1 with Confluent's Avro serializer 7.3.1:

 ```xml
     <dependency>